 \section{Correspondence and intersection}

 This section develops the framework for the comparison of systems of differential equations.
-To this end, the most important concepts will be those of a correspondence and an intersection described below.
+To this end, the most important concepts are those of a correspondence and an intersection which are described below.